ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : While a Verifier may (and typically does) not know an Attesting Environment's Attestation Key, each distinct Attesting Environment has access to a protected capability that includes an Attestation Key.
 Therefore, an Attestation Key ID can also identify an Attesting Environment.
+If no attestation key identifiers are provided, a local default applies based on the Attester.
+For example, all Attesting Environments will report.

 Handle (`handle`):